 I have research interests and extensive publications in medieval manuscript production and use; textual cultures of the medieval period; early printed broadsides and pamphlets; radical, polemical, and satirical writing, c.1100 - c.1550; relations between medieval literature and law, politics, and religion; Langland; Lollardy.
-Currently one of my main interests is developing new methodologies to advance scholarly and public understanding of medieval manuscripts.
+I have also contributed to the advancement of scholarly and public understanding of medieval manuscripts.
+Currently I hold a Leverhulme Trust Major Research Fellowship for the project Crafting English Letters: A Theory of Medieval Scribal Practice.

 I am director of the Vernon Manuscript Project (a collaboration with the Bodleian Library, Oxford, which aims to create an electronic facsimile edition of the largest and most important surviving manuscript of Middle English literature), and the Electronic Catalogue of Vernacular Manuscript Books of the Medieval West Midlands project.